Alfalfa

 have 29x more vitamin C and 4x the vitamin A than milk.
 They have 10x more calcium than a potato, and contain more vitamin C than pineapple.

-Uses: Too delicate for cooking, radish sprouts are generally used to spice up salads or sandwiches.
+Uses: Too delicate for cooking, radish sprouts are generally used to spice up salads, sandwiches or sushi.